EyeNote® App Overview

 Installation and Setup

 Once the EyeNote® app has been downloaded to the user's device the app icon should be placed either on the bottom left or right corner of the screen for easy access, or in the app dock.
-This will allow you to easily locate and launch the app when needed.
+This will allow for easy access to easily locate and launch the app when needed.
 If you put the EyeNote® app icon as the only icon on the dock, it will center itself and always be located just above the Home button.

 Using the EyeNote® App